-2.4.2.
-The HS&W Committee will meet 3 times a year, in September, January and May so as to give time and full consideration of:
+- 2.4.2.
+The Health & Safety Committee will meet 3 times a year, in September, January and May so as to give time and full consideration of: - i) Risk assessments, safety procedures and working practices; - ii) Reports on premises inspections, and - iii) The resources required for training and development and other H & S matters.

-- i) Risk assessments, safety procedures and working practices; - ii) Reports on premises inspections, and - ii) The resources required for training and development and other HS&W matters. - 3.1.3 The HS&W Committee shall in addition meet in July in order to exercise an overview of the School's HS&W performance and to produce a report for the Governors and the Full Governing Body. - 2.4.3 Currently the school uses INSET days as a means of discussing subjects with employees.
+The H & S Committee shall in addition meet in July in order to exercise an overview of the School's H & S performance and to produce a report for the Governors and the Full Governing Body.

+2.4.3 Currently the school uses INSET days as a means of discussing subjects with employees.